awsdocs/aws-systems-manager-user-guide/doc_source/agent-install-al2.md

   https://s3.amazonaws.com/ec2-downloads-windows/SSMAgent/latest/linux_arm64/amazon-ssm-agent.rpm
   ```

-After installing the agent, run the following command to determine if the SSM Agent is running\.
+After installing the agent, run the following command to determine if the SSM Agent is running on your Amazon Linux 2 instance\.
 The command should return the message amazon\-ssm\-agent is running\.

 ```
 sudo systemctl status amazon-ssm-agent